Writing Prompt Comments So AI Builds the Right Function

 End-of-lesson check

-What is the core idea behind "Writing Prompt Comments So AI Builds the Right Function"?
+What is the main idea of "Writing Prompt Comments So AI Builds the Right Function"?

 Drop a clear comment above a stub and Copilot or Cursor fills in the rest — usually correctly.

-Which term best describes a foundational idea in "Writing Prompt Comments So AI Builds the Right Function"?
+Which concept is most central to "Writing Prompt Comments So AI Builds the Right Function"?

 scaffolding